chenkamin/starwars-fullstack/README.md

 - If you are using postman:
 - You can view the postman collection in the project and import it to postman if needed

-- Here are some Curl examples in case you are not using postman:
+# Here are some Curl examples in case you are not using postman:

-1)curl --location --request GET 'localhost:4000/api/films/1?expand=characters'
-2)curl --location --request GET 'localhost:4000/api/films/1?expand=vehicles'
-3)curl --location --request GET 'localhost:4000/api/films'
-4)curl --location --request GET 'localhost:4000/api/films?title=hope'
+-curl --location --request GET 'localhost:4000/api/films/1?expand=characters' -curl --location --request GET 'localhost:4000/api/films/1?expand=vehicles' -curl --location --request GET 'localhost:4000/api/films' -curl --location --request GET 'localhost:4000/api/films?title=hope'